A Restricted Latent Class Hidden Markov Model for Polytomous Responses, Polytomous Attributes, and Covariates: Identifiability and Application: Introduction

 \section{Introduction}

 Latent class models \citep{goodman1974exploratory} are an exploratory method of classifying respondents into a finite set of latent or unobserved classes, under the assumption that responses are conditionally independent given the class membership of respondents.
 Restricted latent class models, or RLCMs \citep{haertel1984application, haertel1990continuous, vermunt2001use}, are a type of latent class model where the restrictions on certain parameters allow for an interpretation of the relationship between the response data and the latent state of the respondents.
-The discrete aspect of these latent states makes RLCMs useful in settings where classification of the latent state can serve the purpose of finding values of latent attributes with an interpretation that is of interest to the researcher and respondents.
+The discrete aspect of these latent states makes RLCMs useful in settings where classification of the latent state can serve the purpose of finding values of latent attributes with an interpretation that is of interest to the researcher and respondents. \blfootnote{This article was published in the \emph{Journal of Educational and Behavioral Statistics} (February, 2026): \url{https://doi.org/10.3102/10769986251415569}}